TEN-framework/TEN-Agent/README.md

 This should start an agent server running on port http://localhost:8080

-### Use ASTRA.ai playground to connect to your agent
+### Use Astra AI playground to connect to your agent

 You can use the playground project to test with the server you just started.